 Index Funds and Other Types of Unit trusts

-While some unit trusts are “actively managed,” meaning they try to outperform the market, some other types of funds are “passively managed.”
+While some unit trusts are “actively managed,” meaning they try to outperform the market, others are “passively managed.”
 Also known as index funds, they are a type of unit trust that attempt to match the performance of a market index, like the STI or S&P 500, by investing in the component securities that make up the index.
 These funds do not “actively” pick which stocks or bonds they think will be better than average.
 Given such a value proposition, index funds typically charge lower fees than other types of unit trusts.

 There are other types of unit trusts beyond index funds.
 Some funds focus on specific types of assets or a specific investing strategy.
 They can also be hybrid that blends a few different types of strategies.
 Below we have included the most common types of unit trusts an investor will see.